alanng10/class-lang/Docue/Article/Word/a.md

 Word "minor" has meaning that is minor comp.

-Word "revise" has meaning that is revise comp.
+Word "melor" has meaning that is revise comp.

 Word "posite" has meaning that is positive.